shiinamiyuki/miyuki-renderer/README.md

 ## Features (will have after rewriting)
 ### Ray tracing kernels:
  Embree and custom SAH BVH.
- Using embree delievers great performance but little achivement, so I' ll write a custom BVH too.
+ Using embree delivers great performance but little achivement, so I' ll write a custom BVH too.

 ### Light transport algorithm:
 Volumetric path tracer (Unless volpath is completely implemented, I won't move on to others)</br>